zedr/pycon17-bitcoin/PITCHME.md

  4. "Type along" style; diverge at your own risk!

 ---
-# Please

- - Ask questions at any time
+## Please do ask questions, at any time
- - Use the cheat mode to catch up

 ---
 # Act 1: the peer-to-peer network